pferreirafabricio/backup-mongo-db/README.md

 # :ballot_box: Dump MongoDB Database

-It's a simple script made with PowerShell to create a backup of a MongoDB database and save all collections in a _.zip_ folder.
+It's a simple script made with PowerShell to create a backup of a MongoDB database and save all collections in a `.zip` folder or `.gz` file.

 ## :arrows_clockwise: Creating a simple backup flow